 Dual enrollment courses allow students to receive both high school and college credit for their efforts.
 For public school students, he/she will receive AP weighting for the course on the high school transcript.

-Concurrent enrollment course allows students to receive only college credit for a course.
+Concurrent enrollment courses only receive college credit for a course.
 The school can decide if they would like the dual or concurrent option.

 Tuition is the same for either option.